“If you would like to have your heart broken, just come out here. This is the dust-storm country. It is the saddest land I have ever seen.”

 “In the dust-covered desolation of our No Man’s Land here, wearing our shade hats, with handkerchiefs tied over our faces and Vaseline in our nostrils, we have been trying to rescue our home from the wind-blown dust which penetrates wherever air can go.
-It is almost a hopeless task, for there is rarely a day when at some time the dust clouds do not roll over.
-‘Visibility’ approaches zero and everything is covered again with a silt-like deposit which may vary in depth from a film to actual ripples on the kitchen floor.”
+It is almost a hopeless task, for there is rarely a day when at some time, the dust clouds do not roll over.
+‘Visibility’ approaches zero, and everything is covered again with a silt-like deposit which may vary in depth from a film to actual ripples on the kitchen floor.”

 Shortly after the storm, the Dust Bowl got its name when Robert Geiger, a reporter for the Associated Press, traveled through the region and wrote the following:

-“Three little words achingly familiar on a Western farmer’s tongue, rule life in the dust bowl of the continent – if it rains.”
+“Three little words achingly familiar on a Western farmer’s tongue rule life in the dust bowl of the continent – if it rains.”

 Soon hundreds of thousands of people began to abandon their land when the dust storms showed no signs of letting up.
 Others were forced out when their land was taken in bank foreclosures.
-In all, more than 500,000 people, primarily from Texas and Oklahoma, were left homeless.
+More than 500,000 people, primarily from Texas and Oklahoma, were left homeless.
 One-quarter of the population left the affected area, packing up everything they owned and heading westward, where they hoped to find greater opportunities.

-Unfortunately, many of those that traveled to California, found economic conditions not much better and were not received warmly.
+Unfortunately, many of those that traveled to California found economic conditions not much better and were not received warmly.
 In fact, in 1936, when they reached the border, they found border patrols posted there to keep them out.
-Of those who made it in, they owned no land and were forced to work, if they could find a job, mostly on large corporate farms, whose crops of fruit, nuts and vegetables were unfamiliar.
+Of those who made it in, they owned no land and were forced to work, if they could find a job, mostly on large corporate farms, whose crops of fruit, nuts, and vegetables were unfamiliar.

-Paid starvation wages, they were often required to pay as much as 25% of their wages to rent a tar-paper shack with no floor, electricity or plumbing, and buy their groceries from a high-priced company store.
+Paid starvation wages, they were often required to pay as much as 25% of their wages to rent a tar-paper shack with no floor, electricity, or plumbing and buy their groceries from a high-priced company store.